permitio/opal-cedar/readme.md

 TBD comparison of imperative and delerative.

-There are many benefits you can get from separating policy from application code, but the main one is the ability to build authorization that scale.
-Imperative style policy means that all permissions changes require an application code change, meaning more bugs, more time to react, and less secured access control.
-Not only that, when you want to enforce the same policy across applications, you must repeat yourself and verify somehow that all applications are in sync.
+Separating policy from application code offers numerous advantages, with the primary one being the ability to develop scalable authorization.
+By employing declarative policy, permissions can be modified without the need for changes in the application code.
+This results in fewer bugs, quicker response times, and enhanced access control security.
+Furthermore, when implementing the same policy across multiple applications, the need to duplicate efforts and ensure synchronization becomes unnecessary.

 In this article, we will use two open-source projects, Cedar and OPAL, to build a scalable authorization system.
 We will create a comprehensive solution that will let you write the policies, connect the decision engines to your data sources and keep it all up to date with all the policy configuration changes.
 By the end of this article, you'll have the full knowledge of building a complete authorization system - in open source - that is built to scale.